rstudio/visual-markdown-editing/docs/additional.md

 ?\> Note that you can also create an HTML block with a markdown shortcut.
 Just type ```` ```{=html} ```` and press **Enter** to create the block.

-## Using Zotero
+## Zotero Web API

-The [Citations](technical#citations-from-zotero) article covers how to include citations from [Zotero](https://zotero.org) libraries in your documents.
-However, before doing this some setup and configuration is required.
+If you are using RStudio Server and/or don't have Zotero installed locally, you can still access your Zotero library using the Zotero Web API (assuming you have a Zotero web account and have synced your libraries to your account).

+?\> If you are running RStudio Desktop, it's generally easier to also run Zotero on your desktop and access your library locally.
+That said, it is possible to access Zotero web libraries from RStudio Desktop if you prefer that configuration.

 ### API Access Key

-RStudio accesses Zotero libraries using the Zotero API, so the first step is to [create a Zotero account](https://www.zotero.org/user/register) and then configure Zotero to sync it's data to your account.
+RStudio accesses Zotero web libraries using the Zotero Web API, so the first step is to [create a Zotero account](https://www.zotero.org/user/register) and then configure Zotero to sync it's data to your account.
 You can do this using the **Sync** tab of the Zotero preferences:

 <img src="images/visual-editing-citations-zotero-sync.png" width="700"/>